 Bram Stroker loved to spend time and read the variety of collections at the Marsh Library during his time studying at Trinity.
-It is documented that the books he spent time on were based on religion, witchcraft and travel.
+It is documented that the books he enjoyed reading were based on religion, witchcraft and travel.

-When you visit the library you can check out an illustrated booklet that gives you a guide to the library most interest stories and facts.
+When you visit the library, you can check out an illustrated booklet that gives you a guide to the library’s most interesting stories and facts.
 If you do find yourself in Dublin soon, make sure to add this incredible place to your list of places to visit.

 Also if you have visited this Dublin tourist attraction, share your experience with us below!